-Dr. Oz, three-time Daytime Emmy® Award-winning host of the three-time Daytime Emmy® Award-winning The Dr. Oz Show, is Vice-Chair and Professor of Surgery at Columbia University.
+Dr. Oz, two-time Daytime Emmy® Award-winning host of the three-time Daytime Emmy® Award-winning The Dr. Oz Show, is Vice-Chair and Professor of Surgery at Columbia University.
 He directs the Cardiovascular Institute and Complementary Medicine Program at New York Presbyterian Hospital.
 His research interests include heart replacement surgery, minimally invasive cardiac surgery, complementary medicine and health care policy.
 He has authored over 400 original publications, book chapters and medical books, has received several patents, and performs more than 100 heart surgeries per year.

 Dr. Oz was born in Cleveland, Ohio, raised in Delaware and received his undergraduate degree from Harvard University (1982) and obtained a joint MD and MBA (1986) from the University of Pennsylvania School of Medicine and Wharton Business School.
 He lives in Northern New Jersey with his wife Lisa of 26 years and their four children, Daphne, Arabella, Zoe and Oliver.

 Previously, Dr. Oz was a featured health expert on The Oprah Winfrey Show for over five seasons, spanning 55 episodes.
 In addition to regular appearances on the Today show, he has also been featured on Good Morning America, Larry King Live, The View, Piers Morgan Tonight, guest-hosted the Charlie Rose show and appeared on all the evening news broadcasts.
 He also served as medical director of Denzel Washington’s “John Q” and participated in several other feature films.